-The board will meet monthly on a day and time to be decided upon.
+The board will meet monthly and will adhere to open meetings laws.

 9. What kinds of orientation or training will new board members receive, and what kinds of ongoing professional development will existing board members receive?
 The plan for training and development should include a timetable, specific topics to be addressed, and requirements for participation.